marcopennekamp/lore/specification/traits-structs.md

 let option = Some[Animal](Fox())  // option: Some[Animal]
 ```

-The variable `option` will have the type `Some[Animal]` at compile time, even though inference would usually have given it the type `Some[Fox]`.
-However, at run-time, since the type parameter is open, `option` will still contain a value of type `Some[Fox]`.
+`option` will have the type `Some[Animal]` at compile time, even though inference would usually have given it the type `Some[Fox]`.
+However, at run-time, since the type parameter is open, `option` will contain a value of type `Some[Fox]`.

 ### Usage

-This section contains **examples** on the usage of traits and structs.
+This section contains examples on the **usage** of traits and structs.
 These aren't strictly language features, but still so fundamental to idiomatic Lore that they are worth elaborating on.

 ##### Data Abstraction

-Using a trait to create **data abstractions** is as simple as defining the right (abstract) functions.
+Using a trait to define **data abstractions** is as simple as defining (abstract) functions.
 This is not a special language feature, because we are using existing features such as multi-functions and multiple dispatch.
 We could define a trait `Position` that declares the following abstract functions:

 ```
 trait Position